Physical synchronization of soft self-oscillating limbs for fast and autonomous locomotion

 Based on these findings, we build a robot with four strongly-coupled self-oscillating limbs, assembled onto a 3D-printed body with short inner channels with length $\sim\SI{1.5}{\centi\meter}$, connected in parallel to a single tether (Fig.~3H, fig.~S3 and fig.~S4).
-Note that we orient the limbs with a \SI{30}{\degree} angle to the surface to optimize the effective stance (fig.~S8).
-When we provide a constant inflow of $\sim 28$ SLPM to the tether (fig.~S6), the robot accelerates (Fig.~3I and movie~S4), reaching a steady-state speed of $30 \pm 2.5$ BL/s (\SI{1.1}{\meter\per\second}), with a response time of \SI{0.66}{\second} (Fig.~3J and fig.~S6).
-This speed is two orders of magnitude higher than comparable state-of-the-art tethered robots with internal actuation sequencing \cite{3D_printed_tauber}, and similar to current ultrafast tethered soft robots that need external control \cite{insect_ultrafast} (Fig.~1F, fig.~S7 and table~S1).
-Our mechanofluidic robot approaches --- in terms of size, weight, and absolute speed --- the performance of the animal cockroach (fig.~S7), one of the fastest invertebrates relative to its size \cite{cockroach}.
+We orient the limbs with a \SI{30}{\degree} angle to the surface to optimize the effective stance (fig.~S10).
+When we provide a constant inflow of $\sim 28$ \SI{}{\SLPM} to the tether (fig.~S22), the robot accelerates (Fig.~3I and movie~S4), reaching a steady-state speed of $30\pm\SI{2.5}{\BL\per\second}$ (\SI{1.1}{\meter\per\second}) (Fig.~3J,K), with a response time of \SI{0.66}{\second} (Fig.~3K and fig.~S22) and Froude number $\sim20.6$ (Supplementary Material section~S4).
+This speed is two orders of magnitude higher than comparable state-of-the-art tethered robots with internal actuation sequencing \cite{3D_printed_tauber}, and similar to current ultrafast tethered soft robots that need external control \cite{insect_ultrafast} (Fig.~3J, fig.~S27 and table~S2).

-Looking closely at the gait in Figure 3K-N and movie~S4, as expected, we observe that all the limbs autonomously activate in synchrony, since we designed short inner coupling channels.
-The robot runs with a stotting gait, typical of gazelles \cite{pronking}.
-We observe some initial transient asynchronous behavior before the robot achieves steady-state stotting (Fig.~3J and movie~S4).
-Note that the four limbs oscillate at a frequency of $\sim\SI{300}{\hertz}$ (Fig.~3K-N), about three times higher than the case of the single limb that we analyzed in Figure~2.
-We achieved this higher frequency by reducing the distance that the kinks must travel along the tube, selecting tubes that are smaller in diameter by a factor $\sim0.8$ and shorter in length by a factor $\sim0.5$ (Supplementary Material section~S1).
+Looking closely at the gait in Figure~3L-O and movie~S4, we observe that all the limbs autonomously activate in synchrony, since we used short inner coupling channels.
+The robot runs with a stotting gait, typical of gazelles \cite{pronking}, reached after some initial transient asynchronous behavior which lasts $\sim\SI{0.2}{\second}$ (Fig.~3K and movie~S4).
+Note that the four limbs oscillate at a frequency of $\sim\SI{300}{\hertz}$ (Fig.~3L-O), about three times higher than the case of the single limb that we analyzed in Figure~2, because the tubes are smaller in diameter by a factor $\sim0.8$ and shorter in length by a factor $\sim0.5$ (Supplementary Material section~S4).

 \paragraph*{Implicit environmental coupling for fast and autonomous locomotion}